getgrav/grav-learn/pages/11.troubleshooting/05.invalid-security-token/docs.md

 - Try clearing your browser session cookies, Try logging out and back in.

-- Ensure you are running under SSL using and HTTPS URL if you have `session.secure: true` set in Grav's `system.yaml`
+- Ensure you are running under SSL and a HTTPS URL if you have `session.secure: true` set in Grav's `system.yaml`

 - Check that PHP has the correct tmp path set up.
 This can be set in PHP directly, or by setting Grav's `system.yaml` `session.path` setting (it can also be set via Admin, in the System Configuration) [Reported issue](https://github.com/getgrav/grav-plugin-admin/issues/958)